SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

 As part of your free trial, you have administrator rights for your own organization with a few different spaces by default.
 By default, there are a few applications running in the "sample" space (selected at login).

-When you first log in, you should see these
+When you first log in, you should see (TODO: What should they see?)

 ## Forking Example on GitHub